La Quinquenouille and Dramelay

 Notes

-Good footwear is recommended due to the risk of slipping.
-Walking sticks are advised.
+Sturdy footwear is recommended due to the risk of slipping.
+Walking poles are advised.

-There is a shelter near the tower to protect you from the elements.
+There is a shelter near the tower to provide protection from the weather.

-If you don't have enough time or resources to do the entire hike, but only the Quinquenouille section, follow the route indicated on the signs at the car park at the start (anti-clockwise).
+If you don’t have the time or are unable to complete the entire hike, but only the Quinquenouille section, follow the route as indicated on the signs at the start car park (anti-clockwise).

 The route is explained on the sign in the car park.
-We preferred to take it in the opposite direction to that indicated on the sign, as we are combining the Quinquenouille with the Tour de Dramelay.
-This way, we save the best part of the hike for last.
-The trail is marked by yellow signs for the Quinquenouille section and red and white signs (GR®9) with white signs (heritage trail) for the Tour de Dramelay section.
+We chose to take it in the opposite direction to that indicated on the sign, as we are combining the Quinquenouille with the Tour de Dramelay.
+This way, we save the best part of the walk for last.
+The trail is signposted with yellow markings for the Quinquenouille section, then red and white (GR®9) with white (heritage trail) for the Tour de Dramelay section.

 Worth a visit